NFDI4Chem/VibrationalSpectroscopyOntology/.github/ISSUE_TEMPLATE/documentation-related-issue.md

 ---

-In order to improve the documentation of the ontology regarding the repository layout, design decisions and patterns, tutorials or How-Tos, we encourage you to provide enough details such as the following:
+In order to let you help us improve the documentation of the ontology, we encourage you to provide enough details such as the following:

 ## Write short but precise issue titles
-Please use short but precise issue titles that make clear what your problem is.
+Please use short but precise issue titles that make clear what your problem with the documentation is.
-(e.g. Why are there only so few data properties in VIBSO?)
+(e.g. [Docs] Why are there only so few data properties in VIBSO?)

-## Provide a concrete use case
+## Provide a detailed description of your problem and where in the documentation you would have expected the answer
 (e.g. As a domain expert I want to request a new term but am not sure what the proper parent class is.
-How can I decide this?)
+How can I decide this?
+I couldn't find anything regarding this in the [Development Approach](https://nfdi4chem.github.io/VibrationalSpectroscopyOntology/development_approach/) or [How-To - contributing](https://nfdi4chem.github.io/VibrationalSpectroscopyOntology/contributing/) section.)

-## Make sure you have read the docs first and provide links to where you would have expected this missing information
-(e.g. in the How To section or in the design decision section)

 ## Please provide examples
-Having screenshots or other expressive examples would really help
+(Having screenshots or other expressive examples would really help.)